valeriopisapia/primemachine-web/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## TODOs List
+* Allow to create dynamic polymetric drum patterns by adding and removing quarter-beats from individual tracks while the composition is playing.
-* Migration to Vuejs 3.x
+* Migration to Vuejs 3.x.
-* Improve the performance on mobile
+* Improve the performance on mobile.